melindamalone/stock-analysis/README.md

 ## Summary

 ###### In summary, advantages and disadvantages of refactoring code exist and in my opinion, exist on a case-by-case basis.
 For example, an advantage of refactoring the All Stocks Analysis code improved the run time by approximately 79% allowing the user the benefit of time-efficiency.
-However a disadvantage of refactoring code would present itself if the original code did not include sufficient comments for the person refactoring the code.
-Another disadvantage could exist if the person refactoring the code is not knowledgeable of how to successfully refactor the code therefore making the new code unusable.
+However disadvantages of refactoring code are possible if sufficient comments are not used in the original script.
+This would make it difficult for a new person to refactor the original code because they might not be familiar with the original code's intent.
+Also it is possible for a new person refactoring the code to change the desired output of the script or break it completely.
+These pros and cons apply to the All Stocks Analysis Challenge because the elapsed run time definitely improved from .97 seconds run time to .20 seconds run time.
+As a new user of VBA, it was a difficult challenge for me to originally refactor the All Stocks Analysis code.
+There were countless days where the refactored code would not work and therefore making it impossible to run the analysis on the 2017 and 2018 stock data.
+Finally, and with great help and support from my tutor, Mark Fullton, I persevered and was able to identify the gaps in my refactored script.